Bellapais Abbey: Structure

 The abbey consists of a church and a cloister, with most of the monastic buildings surrounding the cloister.
-In Britain these would normally be built on the south side of the church to shelter the living quarters from the cold air from the north.
-At Bellapais, the monastic buildings are on the north, probably to be cooler, although occasionally the lay of the land dictated position.
+The monastic buildings are on the north, probably to be cooler, although occasionally the lay of the land dictated position.

 The Abbey's main entrance is through a fortified gate on the south side, with a tower that is a later addition, and a forecourt.
 The gateway replaced an earlier drawbridge.

-The church, which dates to the 13th century, itself borders the courtyard and is the best preserved part of the complex.
+The church, which dates to the 13th century, borders the courtyard and is the best preserved part of the complex.
 The church has a flat roof and a belfry, with one surviving bell, above the entrance.
 The church consists of a nave with two side aisles, a choir and a sacristy.
 The surviving decorations include an intricately carved pulpit, the bishop's throne, and five chandeliers.

 The forecourt leads to the cloister, which has 18 arches.
 Under one of the arches on the north side there are two Roman sarcophagi that the canons once used as lavabos.
 The sarcophagi are one above the other, with the upper one being decorated, and the lower one plain.
 Water flowed from the upper to the lower, and then out a channel to the cloister garden.

 Behind the sarcophagi there is a door that leads to the canons' refectory.
 The door's lintel contains coats of arms of Cyprus, Jerusalem, and the Lusignans.
 The refectory is Gothic in design.
 It includes a pulpit that projects from the north wall, six windows on the north wall that illuminate the space, and a rose window on the eastern wall.
-The room is 30m long and 10m wide, with seven columns that extend from the side walls to support the roof.
+The room is 30 m long and 10 m wide, with seven columns that extend from the side walls to support the roof.
 There are six windows.
 A door on the western wall leads to the kitchen and to a cellar built under the refectory.

 The chapter house is on the eastern side of the cloister, as is the undercroft.
 The chapter house functioned as the abbey's administrative office, and the undercroft contained workrooms.
 The chapter house has an interesting Gothic stone carving.
 The carving depicts a man with a double ladder on his back, a second man between two sirens, a woman reading, two beasts attacking a man, a woman with a rosary, a monkey and a cat in the foliage of a pear tree under which there is a man holding a shield, and a canon wearing a cloak.
 The canons' cells were on a second floor, above the chapter house and the undercroft.

 There are several stairs from the cloisters.
 Three give access to the roof.
 On the south side of the cloister there is a pair of stairs that lead to the abbey's treasury room, which is in the northwest corner of the monastery.